OKR Implementation; issues

 Again, senior leadership set the tone here.
 If you want this to work, you need to make sure that they are ready and doing the right thing!

 If you deal with these considerations it will mean that an implementation will likely go smoothly and will continue to live on in a form that is sustainable and adaptable for the foreseeable future.

 It’s important that knowledge is not lost over time, so a plan should be in place to ensure that new leaders coming into the organisation are given the right training and practice to perpetuate what those who went through implementation have put in place.

 This should be planned for and be in place from the start!

 This covers some basic considerations that are needed for leadership in implementing OKRs successfully.

 OKRs are not just for leadership though, and in the next article in this series we’ll take a look at what’s needed for all your people to prepare themselves for OKRs and ensure they are engaged with the process and benefiting from it.

 In part III of this series we look at how to prepare your people for OKRs, the types of challenges you face as you do this and some suggestions for how to mitigate these.

-If after reading this article you would like to discuss planning and executing an OKR implementation please read about our OKR Adoption & Implementation service or why not book a 25-minute consultation with one of our OKR Practitioners.
+If you would like to discuss planning and executing an OKR implementation please read about our OKR Adoption & Implementation service or why not book a 25-minute consultation with one of our OKR Practitioners.